Green Line (Kolkata Metro): History

-But due to major setbacks, such as land acquisition, slum relocation, and route alignment problems, the project got delayed.
+Due to major setbacks, such as land acquisition, slum relocation, and route alignment problems, the project got delayed.
 The East-West Corridor was originally slated to be operational by 2012, but was later pushed back to 2015.
-The project will now be implemented in four phases.
+The project was implemented in four phases.
 The first phase, from Salt Lake Sector V to Salt Lake Stadium, became operational on 13 February 2020.
-The second phase, to Phoolbagan opened on 4 October 2020, operational from 5 October 2020.
-The third phase to Sealdah is operational from 14 July 2022 and the final phase which includes the journey through the tubular tunnels under the Ganges will be operational by 2023.
+The second phase, to Phoolbagan opened on 4 October 2020.
+The third phase to Sealdah became operational from 14 July 2022, and part of the final phase between Esplanade and Howrah Maidan, which includes the journey through the tubular tunnels under the Hooghly River, became operational on 6 March 2024.
+This made the line and the Kolkata Metro the first metro to run underwater in India.

+On 21 January 2025 trial runs started on the remaining gap between Esplanade and Sealdah, which was then opened on 22 August 2025.
+This connected the formerly two separate sections from Salt Lake Sector-V to Sealdah and Esplanade to Howrah Maidan together into one continuous line.
+This also completed the 16-year construction project between Salt Lake Sector-V and Howrah Maidan after many years of hardships, delays and developmental work.

+Just before the tunnel enters the underwater segment, lies a ventilation shaft on the Kolkata bank of Hooghly River, which is the deepest of its kind in India, at 44 m below ground level.